appsmithorg/appsmith-docs/website/docs/packages/concepts/README.md

 ### Create queries within JS Modules

 The integration of entity references within JS modules provides developers with the capability to create and manage private entities such as JS objects and queries.
-These entities, created within JS modules, can be referenced and manipulated using the Appsmith global object and functions, ensuring a seamless connection between the module and the application's main JS code.
+These entities, created within JS modules, can be referenced and manipulated using the Appsmith Global [Object](/write-code/reference) and [Functions](/reference/appsmith-framework/widget-actions), ensuring a seamless connection between the module and the application's main JS code.

-* Modules can reference global objects and functions such as store, user, and navigate.
-* Use the store object for efficient data storage and retrieval within the module.

 <!-- vale off -->